midoabdo14/Deep-Inhibitors/README.md

 - Saved as csv file in the data directory

 # Train Model
-- To train model using our data
-- Clone model to your working directory
+- To train model using our data, clone model to your working directory and run
 ```
 cd Inhbitors
 !python model training.py
 ```

-- To train model using your own data,replace data file path in model training.py file with your data path
+- To train model using your own data, replace data file path in model training.py file with your own data path

 # Model prediction
-- To make prediction in new dataset, replace data file path in prediction.py file with your data path
+- To make prediction in new dataset using our model, replace data file path in prediction.py file with your own data path
-- To test model on the example file
+- To test model on the example file, run
 ```
 !python prediction
 ```